macmichael01/django-gcc/README.rst

 The project is based largely on David Ziegler's Django-css but without the css.
-Django-gcc uses the Google Closure Compiler and supports making an API request to google's compiler or downloading and the compile.jar file and placing in somewhere accessible.
+Django-gcc uses the Google Closure Compiler and supports making an API request to google's compiler or downloading the compile.jar file and placing in somewhere accessible.

 At some point, I would like to add this back into django-css.